Olive All'Ascolana

 - 5

-Now cook for an hour with the lid on.
+Now add the chicken breast, pour in the wine and salt.
+Cook for an hour with the lid on.
 After this time, turn off the heat and let it cool.
 Remove the cloves from the onion and put everything in the meat grinder.

 - 6